 Purchases using mobile devices by consumers generally, and by our customers specifically, have increased significantly and we expect this trend to continue.
 To optimize the mobile shopping experience, we are dependent on our customers downloading our specific mobile applications for their particular device or accessing our sites from an Internet browser on their mobile device.
 As new mobile devices and platforms are released, it is difficult to predict the problems we may encounter in developing applications for these alternative devices and platforms and we may need to devote significant resources to the creation, support and maintenance of such applications.
 In addition, our future growth and our results of operations could suffer if we experience difficulties in integrating our mobile applications into mobile devices, if problems arise with our relationships with providers of mobile operating systems or mobile application download stores, such as those of Apple Inc. or Google Inc., if those providers impose restrictions on the data collection or use practices or other functionality of our applications, if our applications receive unfavorable treatment compared to competing applications, such as the order of our products in the Apple App Store, or if we face increased costs to distribute or have customers use our mobile applications.
 For example, Apple has imposed requirements for consumer disclosures regarding privacy practices and has implemented an application tracking transparency framework that requires opt-in consent for certain types of tracking.
 This transparency framework was launched in April 2021.
-This transparency framework has and may continue to negatively impact the effectiveness of our advertising practices.
-Additionally, Google has in June 2023, Apple announced new SDK privacy controls that it plans has integrated into iOS 17, which was released in September 2023, including new protections designed to implement similar restrictions on limit tracking or identification of user devices.
-In February 2022, Google announced its Privacy Sandbox initiative for Android, a multi-year effort expected to restrict tracking activity and limit advertisers' ability to collect app and user data across Android devices in 2023.
-We are further dependent on the interoperability of our sites with popular mobile operating systems that we do not control, such as iOS and Android, and any changes in such systems that degrade the functionality of our sites or give preferential treatment to competitive products could adversely affect the usage of our sites on mobile devices.
+This transparency framework 2021 and has and may continue to negatively impact impacted the effectiveness of our advertising practices.
+Additionally, in June 2023, Apple announced new SDK privacy controls that it has integrated into iOS 17, which was released in September 2023, including new protections designed to limit tracking or identification of user devices.
+In February 2022, Google announced its Privacy Sandbox initiative for Android, a multi-year effort expected to restrict tracking activity and limit advertisers' ability to collect app and user data across Android devices.
+Google has announced plans to stop supporting third-party cookies in its Google Chrome browser as a part of this initiative.
+Google began rolling out the Privacy Sandbox on January 4, 2024, and is expected to phase out third-party cookies in the second half of 2024.
+We are further dependent also depend on the interoperability of our sites with popular mobile operating systems that we do not control, such as iOS and Android, and any changes in such systems that degrade the functionality of our sites or give preferential treatment to competitive products could adversely affect the usage of our sites on mobile devices.
 In the event that it is more difficult for our customers to access and use our sites on their mobile devices, or if our customers choose not to access or to use our sites on their mobile devices or to use mobile products that do not offer access to our sites, our customer growth could be harmed and our business, financial condition and operating results may be materially and adversely affected.